 As an elementary school occupational therapist, Megan Kelly Petersen has a trained eye for spotting issues that hinder student learning.
 But she’s also tenacious at finding solutions, especially for kids who struggle to stay focused.

 That’s exactly what she’s tackling at Central Avenue School (CAS), a pre-K through fifth- grade school within New Jersey’s Madison Public School District.
-There, Megan has conducted independent research to see if active seating can improve student health and overall attention.
+There, Megan has conducted independent research to see if active and flexible seating can improve student health and overall attention.
 The results so far: a resounding “yes.”

 One Size Doesn’t Fit All